indiahotelxray/ColorfulRivers/README.md

 # ColorfulRivers
-A brief exercise in matching color names to NHD+ feature names
+A brief exercise in matching color names to NHD+ feature names.